 - Source ERP system is with classic G/L: If you are converting ERP with classic G/L, you will get only core New G/L functionality.
 Totals tables will be migrated into Universal Journal with leading ledger 0L activated.
 However, there is no transfer to parallel ledgers or activation of document splitting.

 - Source ERP system with new G/L: If you are converting ERP with new G/L, in SAP S/4HANA you will get the new G/L functionality you had already activated in the source system.
 If you had document splitting or parallel ledgers in the source system, the functionality will be available also after conversion.
 If not, the conversion itself will not activate these functions.

 It means, that you might want to have a possibility to implement these functionalities after conversion.
 So what options do we have?
-The good news is that since SAP S/4HANA 1709 we have a solution for subsequent introduction of document splitting.
+The good news is that since SAP S/4HANA 1709 we have a solution for the subsequent introduction of document splitting.
 The tool is available at no extra charge.

-It is essential that Finance data migration receives a proper attention during planning of S/4HANA Conversion.
+It is essential that Finance data migration receives proper attention during the planning of S/4HANA Conversion.
 Currently, finance data migration tasks are no integrated into SUM but must be performed manually from IMG.
 Sometimes, it creates a false impression that after technical conversion there are no major activities required.
-However, Conversion of Accounting to SAP S/4HANA can be more challenging in terms of effort and runtime than SUM phase.
+However, Conversion of Accounting to SAP S/4HANA can be more challenging in terms of effort and runtime than the SUM phase.